Quansight-Labs/jupyterlab-accessible-themes/README.md

 ### 📦 Packaging the extension

 Detailed instructions for creating a `jupyterlab-accesible-themes` can be found in the [RELEASE](RELEASE.md) file.

-> **Warning**
-> As of 3rd of August this projects is still in its infancy and no releases are made yet.

 ## 📖 License